deNBI/cloud-user-docs/wiki/Tutorials/ JupyterHub/JupyterHub.md

 ### OIDC

-We recommend using GitHub for user authentication, because it is easy to configure and also easy to manage users.
-Any other OIDC provider such as LifeScience AAI could be used here as well.
-See here (TODO) for an full tutorial on how to create an oauth2 app for GitHub (TODO).
+We recommend using GitHub for user authentication, because it is easy to configure and also easy to manage users and it is directly implemented as an option in JupyterHub.
+Any other OIDC provider such as LifeScience AAI can be used here as well.
+See [here](https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app) for an full tutorial on how to create an oauth2 app for GitHub.
 In summary, first we need to create an organization, then we can create an OAuth app and include the url of our JupyterHub platform and add the path to the callback site, which will be e.g. `my_platform.bihealth.org/hub/oauth_callback`.
 After that, adding users to the GitHub organization will be sufficient to authorize them for using the JupyterHub platform.

 ## JupyterHub